danielsaidi/website_danielsaidi/_posts/2018/2018-02-14-protocol-array-extensions.md

 ---

-In an app I'm working on, I had an idea on how to redesign the way we extend our protocol-based domain model.
+In an app of mine, I had an idea on how to redesign how we extend protocol-based domain models.
 However, what first looked like a walk in the park, turned into a `Swift` nightmare, with problems that I am still struggling with.
-Join me in my endeavors...and reach out a helping hand if you have one.

-## Adding a simple `Person` protocol
+## Disclaimer

-In this post, I'll use a fictional, super simple model, so if you think the model itself makes no sense (e.g. "why the hell are you querying a memory collection instead of using a search service"), keep in mind that the code you're about to read is just fictional.
+In this post, I will intentionally use a simple example model.
+If you think that it makes no sense (e.g. "why the hell are you using a memory collection, instead of a search service"), just keep in mind that the code you are about to see is a work of fiction.
 Relax, put on your problem solving hat and let's go.

+## Protocol extensions

-In Swift, protocol extensions is a nice way to provide protocol implementations with a bunch of automatically logic.
-It reduces the need for duplicate code and base classes by using the functionality implemented by an implementation, and using it to provide calculated properties, extra functions etc.
+In Swift, protocol extensions is a nice tool to provide protocol implementations with a bunch of logic that makes use of the protocol specification.
+This reduces the need for duplicate code, base classes etc. by using the protocol contract to provide calculated properties, additional functionality etc.

-For instance, consider a `Person` protocol that requires its implementations to have two properties: `firstName` and `lastName`.
-Instead of also requiring that they implement a `fullName` property, we can add it to all implementaitons by using a protocol extension:
+For instance, consider a `Person` protocol that requires implementations to have two properties: `firstName` and `lastName`.
+Instead of also requiring that these implementations implement `fullName`, we can provide it as a calculated property:

 ```swift
 extension Person {